innatewonderer/innatewonderer.github.com/source/_posts/2012-11-07-decode-object-oriented-design-easier.markdown

 <!-- Instead of writing a post and then finding a good title, I am going to commit to finding at least five facts that will make OOD clear for me...
 As long as it takes :) -->

-ODD has been around since mid 60's.
+OOD has been around since mid 60's.
 The concept didn't really pick up untill early 90's with C++.
 It's receiving a lot of attention in Rails/Ruby community as well.
 The concept might appear hard to understand, but it's important.
 Below, I have attempted to collected resources and statements that suppose to make it clear to me.

 <!-- more -->